2i2c-org/infrastructure/docs/hub-deployment-guide/cloud-accounts/new-aws-account.md

    ```
 1. Pick a name for the new account.
    We try to keep the word '2i2c' out
-   of the project name, in case the user decide to exercise their [right to
+   of the project name, in case the user decides to exercise their [right to
    replicate](https://2i2c.org/right-to-replicate/) at some point.
 1. Set the email address of the account owner